VAL-083: An Important Biological Approach to Fighting Drug-Resistant Tumors

-VAL-083 has been evaluated in more than 40 Phase 1 and Phase 2 clinical trials by the U.S. National Cancer Institute and was found to have anti-cancer activities against various cancers, including brain tumors and ovarian cancers.
+VAL-083 has been evaluated in more than 40 Phase I and Phase II clinical trials by the U.S. National Cancer Institute and was found to have anti-cancer activities against various cancers, including brain tumors and ovarian cancers.

-Glioblastoma Multiforme (GBM) is the most common and lethal form of brain cancer.
+Glioblastoma (GBM) is the most common and lethal form of brain cancer.
 As a unique small molecule therapeutic, VAL-083 can potentially offer a new paradigm in the treatment of GBM.
+Glioblastoma

 Pediatric Brain Tumors